mlemanczyk/Recyclable.Collections/README.md

     1. 🅿️ `RecyclableStack<T>`
     1. 🅿️ `RecyclableUnorderedList<T>`

-# Characteristicts of the classes
+# Characteristics of the classes

 ## Common
 * All classes implement `IDisposable` interface & SHOULD be disposed after use.
 That's to return block arrays taken from the shared pool.
 It may be foreseen as an issue for replacement in existing code, which obviously is missing `using` clause.
 But considering that `Dispose` will be called by `GC` anyway, it should cause issues in specific scenarios, only.
 In either case the fix is one-word addition of `using`.